 The difference is that, unless they are from “The Secret of NIMH”, rats cannot do research or educate themselves about the foods they eat.
 Fortunately, human beings can.
 Although you may not dine at the particular restaurant whose nutritional data is mentioned above, you can take a minute to look up the information about the restaurants you do frequent, and then adjust your habits accordingly.
 You can read food labels and pay attention to the foods you buy.
 As this study suggests, it is very likely that you can protect yourself from becoming addicted to food by making informed food choices.

 On the other hand, if you already find yourself in the obese category, you now know that overcoming what may be an addiction and changing your brain chemistry to a healthier one, will not be easy.
 It’s not just about willpower when your brain is urging you to eat.
 As with any addiction, it will take time and support, but you can do it!
 Information about unhealthy eating may be one of your best weapons in the fight.

 Unhealthy eating once in a while is probably okay.

-Earlier this week, when I posted a note about the unhealthy eating rat experiment on Spark People.com, a very astute fellow blogger pointed out that she was encouraged by the fact that the middle group, who had only limited exposure to the so-called “cafeteria food,” actually did okay when it came to the final test.
+After reading about this study, I posted a note about the unhealthy eating rat experiment on Spark People.com, and a very astute fellow blogger pointed out that she was encouraged by the fact that the middle group, who had only limited exposure to the so-called “cafeteria food,” actually did okay when it came to the final test.
 In other words, you probably won’t become addicted by that occasional high-calorie restaurant fare or piece of birthday cake.
 You just can’t make a habit of eating that way.

 Of course, if you are already addicted to unhealthy eating, you may need to skip those things, for now, and maybe forever, but the trade off in how you look and feel will be well worth it.